Kirk Franklin: Signing to record label

-Solo artist (2001–present)
+Solo artist (2000–present)

-In 2001, he produced the soundtrack for the film Kingdom Come.
-The soundtrack included gospel artists Mary Mary, Trin-i-tee 5:7, Crystal Lewis, and Franklin's group 1NC, as well as mainstream artists Az Yet, Jill Scott, Tamar Braxton, Shawn Stockman of Boyz II Men and others.

 In June 2000, a live recording of new material was done at Lakewood Church, and after over a year of production, The Rebirth of Kirk Franklin was released in February 2002.
 It topped the Gospel Albums chart for 29 weeks, was No. 1 on the Hot R&B/Hip-Hop Albums chart and was certified Platinum.
 The album featured collaborations with Bishop T.D.
 Jakes, Shirley Caesar, Willie Neal Johnson, TobyMac, Crystal Lewis, Jaci Velasquez, Papa San, Alvin Slaughter, and Yolanda Adams.
+One Nation Crew sung on the record, however, with several additional background vocals in addition, which formed the billed "Vocals of Life."

-In 2004, Franklin launched a new label called Fo Yo Soul Entertainment and had signed a new distribution deal with Zomba Label Group.
+In 2004, while GospoCentric had been purchased under Zomba Label, Kirk Franklin launched the new recording label, called Fo Yo Soul Entertainment, in partnership with the two labels.